cengique/param-search-neuro/param_file/README.md

 ## Passing and reading parameter rows into the GENESIS neural simulator

-Because the GENESIS neural simulator cannot parse command line parameters, environment variables are used to pass parameter names and
+Because the GENESIS neural simulator cannot parse command line parameters, environment variables are used to pass parameter values.
+Here's an example for passing the values only:
-values:

 ```bash
 $ export GENESIS_PAR_ROW=`path/get_1par.pl param_file line_no`   //general syntax
 ```

-This is done automatically with the `get_genesis_pars.sh` script:
+Both names and values are passed automatically with the `get_genesis_pars.sh` script:

 ```bash
 $ get_genesis_pars.sh 5rows9pars.par 3